 - Channel Layer: Transfers the data which are entered by the user in subordinate layers

-- Data Access Layer: Manages all entities of data dictionary tables and generates classes to access database table.
+- Data Access Layer: Manages all entities of data dictionary tables and generates classes to access the database tables.

 Application Programming Interface (API) in PBT:

-It represents the developed application logic and is capable of replacing or completing different layers in PBT except Channel layer.
-Because of the exchangeability of the single layers within the architecture the API can replace each functionality (except the functionality of the channel layer) across PBT Layers.
+It represents the developed application logic and is capable of replacing or completing different layers in PBT except for the Channel layer.
+Because of the exchangeability of the single layers within the architecture, the API can replace each functionality (except the functionality of the channel layer) across PBT Layers.

 5.3.
 Time Model and Business Transaction

-Time model is a component which takes care of updating the insurance policies or contracts without the intervention of user.
-It consists of granular classes called time model functions which perform a well defined business tasks based on external trigger like scheduled or unscheduled changes.
+The time model is a component that takes care of updating the insurance policies or contracts without the intervention of the user.
+It consists of granular classes called time model functions that perform well-defined business tasks based on the external trigger like scheduled or unscheduled changes.

-With these features of FS-PM which makes it integrate with other SAP Insurance modules and at same time has its own components for management of data including great extendibility and customizable framework and a independent product definition module tightly integrated making it a efficient policy processing solution which helps to reduce redundancies and errors and therefore improve revenue and competitive strength.
-Efficient handling of renewal and mid-term adjustments, automation of mass processes, and identification of relevant risks helps to reduce costs and improve transparency.
+With these features of FS-PM which makes it integrate with other SAP Insurance modules and at the same time has its own components for the management of data including great extendibility and customizable framework and an independent product definition module tightly integrated making it an efficient policy processing solution which helps to reduce redundancies and errors and therefore improve revenue and competitive strength.
+Efficient handling of renewal and mid-term adjustments, automation of mass processes, and identification of relevant risks help to reduce costs and improve transparency.

 FS-PM deals with today‘s insurance market challenges by its fully integrated, strong but highly flexible product and process platform.
 The integrated yet modular SAP platform gives insurers the opportunity to pace the implementation of new solution components and take an evolutionary approach to legacy replacement.